-Follow the recommendations in this page if your prakruti (birth dominant) is vata, or if you have a vikruti (imbalance) in vata.
+Follow the recommendations below if your prakruti (birth dominant) is vata, or if you have a vikruti (imbalance) in vata.

-If you don’t know your prakruti or vikruti, you can find out by the PDE (present dominating elements) self-test at the bottom of this page.
+You can find out your prakruti/vikruti by the PDE (present dominating elements) self-test at the bottom of this page.

 - Get enough rest

 - Try to eat at similar times every day

 - Avoid too strenuous activities

 - Go to sleep at the same time every night

 - Choose foods that are warm, cooked, nourishing, and easy to digest

 - Choose food that is natural sweet, sour and salty in its core taste